bmaupin/graylog-syslog-examples/log4j1/README.md

     facility to the beginning of the message, which will prevent Graylog from correctly parsing the timestamp of the message.
 - `<param name="Header" value="true"/>`
-    - This should be omitted because it causes a less accurate timestamp to be set in the header (it doesn't include year or milliseconds), which overrides the timestamp in the log.
+    - This will include an [RFC 5424](https://tools.ietf.org/html/rfc5424) header with the timestamp and hostname, but this should be omitted because the timestamp in the header is less accurate (it doesn't include year or milliseconds) and overrides the timestamp in the log.